 A servant locator is similar to an interceptor in several respects.
-For example, both can (1) intercept requests before they are dispatched to servants, (2) invoke extra operations, and (3) affect the outcome of request invocations, e.g., by throwing exceptions.
-Unlike interceptors, however, servant locators only affect the POAs that install them and can only access to a limited subset of the request-related information.
+For example, both are implementations of the Interceptor pattern [10].
+Moreover, both can (1) intercept requests before they are dispatched to servants, (2) invoke extra operations, and (3) affect the outcome of request invocations, e.g., by throwing exceptions.
+Unlike interceptors, however, servant locators only affect the POAs that install them and can only provide access to a limited subset of the request-related information.
+As a consequence, they are more tightly coupled with POAs and servant implementations than are interceptors.